6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • CONCLUSION – Because she is not close to the factory workers, she is less likely to consider what is ethical for them.

 If all of the Issue Factors are low, the decision-maker will not be influenced by the Issue Factors as much.
 In these cases, the decision-maker will be more likely to choose what aligns with another area, such as Personal, Organizational Culture, and Organizational Structure Factors.
-The strength of the Issue Factors’ influence is low; therefore, an unethical person will be unethical and an ethical person will be ethical.
-The Issue Factors do not have a bearing on their decision.
+When the strength of the Issue Factors’ influence is low, individuals at a lower stage of moral development are more likely to make decisions aligned with their limited ethical understanding, often resulting in actions that are considered unethical by most standards.
+Conversely, individuals at a higher stage of moral development possess a clear understanding of their values and demonstrate a strong commitment to acting in accordance with those values.
+In such cases, the Issue Factors have little impact on their decision-making processes

 The harder influence situations to understand the Issue Factors’ influences are when: